Overview

 The European Medicines Agency decided that Alecensa’s benefits are greater than its risks and it can be authorised for use in the EU.

-Recommendations and precautions to be followed by healthcare professionals and patients for the safe and effective use of Alecensa have been included in the summary of product characteristics and the package leaflet.
+Recommendations and precautions to be followed by healthcare professionals and patients for the safe and effective use of Alecensa have also been included in the summary of product characteristics and the package leaflet.

 As for all medicines, data on the use of Alecensa are continuously monitored.
 Side effects reported with Alecensa are carefully evaluated and any necessary action taken to protect patients.